Server101/textbookstore-ui/README.md

 # TextbookstoreUi
-This Repository serves as the Front-End for Geek Text BookStore Application.
-Here is the repository for the back end Spring Framework https://github.com/Server101/Geek-Text
+This Repository serves as the Front-End for Geek Text BookStore Application./n Here is the repository for the back end Spring Framework https://github.com/Server101/Geek-Text

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.